shahidsikandar/serverless-producer-consumer/Readme.md

 # Serverless Computing Project

-In IoT, in some cases, we need to monitor available devices in case of resource utilization, for further use-cases.
+In the IoT, we sometimes need to keep an eye on accessible devices to see whether they're being used for other purposes.

-This simple IoT project (the producer) monitors RAM and CPU usage every 3 seconds and sends the related statistics to 2 different queues of the RabbitMQ message broker.
-Two queues are defined here, one for transmitting RAM usage and one for CPU usage (As demonstrated in the picture below).
-Then, the consumer picks these statistics from the corresponding queue and using a function, classifies their usage as "Low", "Average", or "High".
+This basic IoT project (the producer) checks RAM and CPU use every three seconds and transmits the data to two RabbitMQ message broker queues.
+Here, two queues are established, one for communicating RAM utilization and the other for transmitting CPU usage (As demonstrated in the picture below).
+The consumer then selects these statistics from the associated queue and categorizes their use as "Low," "Average," or "High" using a function.

 ![alt text](C:\Users\sikandar\Desktop\serverless-producer-consumer-master\serverless-producer-consumer-master\images)